I still remember the strangest Holy Thursday ever for so many of us, during the height of the COVID-19 pandemic in 2020.

 “If the religion which gives to the world, (at least to so great a part of it) the heavenly consolations attached to the belief of the Presence of God in the blessed Sacrament … is the work and contrivance of men and priests as they say, then God seems not as earnest for our happiness as these contrivers.”

-St. Elizabeth Ann compares the Catholic tabernacle to the Ark of the Covenant in the ancient Jewish Temple and laments, in the Protestant world, “our churches with nothing but naked walls and our altars unadorned.”
+St. Elizabeth Ann compared the Catholic tabernacle to the Ark of the Covenant in the ancient Jewish Temple and lamented, in the Protestant world, “our churches with nothing but naked walls and our altars unadorned.”

-In her morning walks, she says, the beauty of nature is lost on her.
+In her morning walks the beauty of nature was lost on her.
 “I see nothing but the little bright cross on St. Peter’s steeple,” marking where Christ in the Blessed Sacrament is.

 “At last Amabilia — at last.
 GOD IS MINE and I AM HIS,” she writes in one letter.
 “I HAVE RECEIVED HIM.”